scale-it/algo-builder/README.md

 yarn run test
 ```

 To execute and watch tests in all workspaces, run the following from the root directory.
-Note: it will spawn multiple process in the same terminal session.
+Note: it will spawn multiple processes in the same terminal session.
 So if you want to stop the all processes you can either call `pkill -f mocha` or kill the terminal session.
 ```
 yarn run test:watch
 ```